adautovjr/UnixServerConfiguration/README.md

 ## Tools used

-1. [https://wiki.ubuntu.com/UncomplicatedFirewall?action=show&redirect=UbuntuFirewall](Uncomplicated Firewall) was used to block all incoming requests.
+1. [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall?action=show&redirect=UbuntuFirewall) was used to block all incoming requests.
 Then allowed specific ports to be opened.
-2. For this server setup I Used [https://www.nginx.com/](Nginx) to handle requests.
+2. For this server setup I Used [Nginx](https://www.nginx.com/) to handle requests.
-3. To handle the python code I used [https://gunicorn.org/](GUnicorn).
+3. To handle the python code I used [GUnicorn](https://gunicorn.org/).
-4. In order to keep the app running at all times, [http://supervisord.org/](Supervisor) was setup.
+4. In order to keep the app running at all times, [Supervisor](http://supervisord.org/) was setup.
-5. The app running on http uses [https://github.com/pallets/flask](Flask), [https://www.sqlalchemy.org/](SQLAlchemy) and [https://auth0.com](auth0).
+5. The app running on http uses [Flask](https://github.com/pallets/flask), [SQLAlchemy](https://www.sqlalchemy.org/) and [auth0](https://auth0.com).